sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_35_XORandNANDgates/Quiz01.md

 **Description**

-a) This is the circuit diagram of XOR gate.
-There will be two NOT gates, two AND gates and one OR gate.

-b) This is the circuit diagram of XOR gate.
-There will be two NOT gates, two AND gates and one OR gate.

-c) This is the circuit diagram of XOR gate.
-There will be two NOT gates, two AND gates and one OR gate.

-d) This is the circuit diagram of XOR gate.
+This is the circuit diagram of XOR gate.
 There will be two NOT gates, two AND gates and one OR gate.

 ---
 ---